madhurima-sudo/ODT-2026-Pirate-treasure-hunt-/README.md

 Describe exactly how a player will use the project.

 1. **Approach:** `[The player notices a pirate themed setup with a map and treasure elements that attract attention.]`
-2. **Start:** `[The player reads the first clue on the map and understands that they need to find a passcode.    ]`
+2. **Start:** `[At the first board, they notice several maps on a table and a short hint about coordinates and “a single number not being enough.” ]`
-3. **First Action:** `[The player identifies the coordinates clue and presses the correct buttons to input the code.]`
+3. **First Action:** `[The player identifies the coordinates clue and presses the correct buttons to input the code, giving them a card to take ahead into the maze.]`
 4. **Main Interaction:** `[The player continues solving puzzles, aiming the laser at the correct target, and collecting clue cards while interacting with different obstacles.]`
 5. **System Response:** `[The system responds through servo movements such as card release and box opening, along with sound feedback like buzzer alerts or theme music.]`
-6. **Win / Lose / End Condition:** `[The player wins by selecting the correct RFID card to open the treasure box.
-Incorrect attempts trigger an error sound.]`
+6. **Win / Lose / End Condition:** `[They “win” when they place the correct final card, hear the Pirates of the Caribbean tune, and the chest lid lifts.
+They “lose” if they never reach that state before time, patience, or a soft time‑limit runs out.]`
-7. **Reset:** `[The system resets by closing the treasure box, repositioning the cards, and preparing the setup for the next player.]`
+7. **Reset:** `[We reset by putting cards back into their slots, closing the chest, returning the maps, and setting all servos to their starting positions.]`

 ## 4.4 Rules of Play
 If your project is a game, list the rules clearly.

-- `[- Players must solve each clue in sequence to progress through the maze  ]`
+- `[- Players must go through the obstacles in order and cannot skip ahead to the chest.  ]`
-- `[- Players must interact only with the provided elements such as buttons, laser, and cards ]`
+- `[- They should interact only with the provided elements such as buttons, laser, and cards ]`
-- `[- Only the correct action will trigger the next stage, incorrect actions will not progress or will give an error response  ]`
+- `[- At the ship board, they can only shoot once they unlock the math equation. ]`
-- `[- The game ends when the correct RFID card is used to open the treasure box ]`
+- `[- The chest only unlocks when the correct final card is placed on the RFID sensor; decoy cards will trigger the error buzzer and keep it locked. ]`

 ---